 The call from Jack Brant, the owner of the network, concerned Jan.
 When asked if she could tone down what the White House Communications Director called the network’s pro-militia rhetoric and take up a stance more favorable to the administration, she informed Brant all she could do was follow the story and go wherever it led.
 “We’re not a public relations firm,” she reminded him.
 “You of all people know better than I that the news is what the news is.
-As they say in baseball, I call ‘em as I see ‘em.”
+As they say in baseball, I call ’em as I see ’em.”

-Brant was mulling her response over in his mind when her assistant threw open the door.
+Brant was mulling over her response when her assistant threw open the door.
 “You need to get down to the main control room, stat.”

 Without needing to ask why or what, Jan interrupted her boss’ ruminations.
 “I gotta go,” she snapped, then hung up on him.
 She knew he wouldn’t mind, not really.
 Brant understood the news business and the need for those he put his trust in to keep their priorities straight.
 Besides, the TV monitor in his office tuned to one of several networks he owned told him all he needed to know as to why Jan had bailed on him.